RedditRecs

 Reddit Icon

-VeryAverageAchiever • 14 days ago
+VeryAverageAchiever • about 2 months ago

 Just avoid Roombas.
 They're really loud so you can't really run them when you're in the house whereas Eufy and Roborock are very quiet (maybe not all of them just the ones I've seen).
 Roombas have also fallen behind on software, I spent €900 to replace my 4 year old 960 with a J9+ Combo, it's constantly struggling to dock, if you take if off the dock yourself it loses the mop function unless you restart it literally 10 times and it's forever getting stuck or ignoring the saved map.
 Now I have the clean bag full error after two months when the previous bag lasted me a full year.
 I got a J5+ for upstairs and it's equally bad.
 Can never find the dock or will do a random 10 minute clean before going back.
 My 960 wasn't perfect but when I bought it, it was one of the only decent ones on the market as they hadn't taken off at the time and it was also on the US market for like 4 years by the time I bought it.